The mortgage terms Indianapolis first-time buyers ask about most

 A formal notice from a lender that a borrower has missed payments and the foreclosure process may begin.
 A serious warning that requires immediate action.

 A fee charged by the lender to process and create your loan.
-Typically 0.5-1% of the loan amount.
-Listed in Section A of your Loan Estimate.
-Negotiable with some lenders.
+Origination fees vary by lender.
+They appear in Section A of your Loan Estimate, where you can compare across lenders directly.

 When the seller acts as the lender and finances the buyer's purchase directly.
 The buyer makes payments to the seller instead of a bank.
 Uncommon but sometimes used in unique situations.